Anybody who’d cook salmon would steal sheep.

 As for the media turning on the administration over the AP mess, are you fucking HIGH?
 They’re bootlickers, toadies, and slaves.
 Do you see another master handy?
 Do you see another pair of boots for them to lick?
 No. They’ll whine a little bit, and then they’ll beg forgiveness and reapply their loving tongues to the boot with renewed vigor.

 There are no free men in the media.
-Once, reporters were proud, cynical men who didn’t like being played for chumps.
+Once, reporters wanted to think of themselves as proud, cynical men who didn’t like being played for chumps.
 They saw politicians lying to them, and they took pride in their own status as an independent center of power.
-Now, they figure politicians are lying through them to somebody else, and they take a cockold’s sordid pride in serving somebody else’s power.
+Now, they figure politicians are lying through them to somebody else, and they take a cuckoldry fetishist’s sordid pride in serving somebody else’s power.
 Their pride in their servile role is like the snobbery of a poor man waiting tables at an expensive restaurant.

 This is the start of a watershed, but it’s not the watershed you think.